giuseppetavella/giuseppetavella/README.md

-👋 Giuseppe Tavella, already an holistic practitioner working in mental health for quite a decade [giuseppetavella.com/success-stories](https://giuseppetavella.com/success-stories)
+👋 Giuseppe Tavella from Italy.
+Already an experienced holistic practitioner helping people in mental health for quite a decade [giuseppetavella.com/success-stories](https://giuseppetavella.com/success-stories)

 👀 Very interested in the intersection of mental health and technology.
 Research on how to solve mental and emotional issues through technology and software.

-🌱 Current focus: Data science, Maching learning, Python, Algorithms 💞️ I’m looking to collaborate on anything related to the understanding and computing of the human mind through tech
+🌱 Current focus: Data science, Maching learning, Python, Algorithms

+💞️ I’m looking to collaborate on anything related to the understanding and computing of the human mind through tech